outonmybike/mongo_to_s3/readme.md

 Credits
-The docker-compose file was based on the work from a github repository: https://github.com/databricks/docker-spark-iceberg/blob/main/docker-compose.yml
+The docker-compose file was based on the work from this github repository: https://github.com/databricks/docker-spark-iceberg/blob/main/docker-compose.yml